lzwjava/blog-source/original/2025-01-03-programming-en.md

 * The difference between using replace or using startWith followed by slice is that the former disregards the string's position.
 Apply similar thinking to every detail of programming.

 * Minimize the possible values for one item; use just one value for one case.
 Do not use null if we already have false.
 If we have a translated true or false flag, we need to ensure that every time we have a translated flag, we do not treat the non-existence of a translated flag as false.

+* Use GitHub or Sourcetree to review changed code blocks frequently.
+They are more convenient for reading code.